 This project was comprised of two phases.
 The phase-one study was based on three main components including a literature review, a compilation and analysis of existing global conflict incident databases (2012-2013) and field investigations of four case studies in Latin American and Africa.
 The literature review and conflict incident database analysis provided an opportunity to analyze the topic from a broad, high-level perspective, involving a relatively large number of incidents.
 The on-site, field-based investigations allowed for a deeper, more penetrating analysis based on a carefully selected sampling of existing and recent conflict cases.

 Building on the findings of phase one, phase two included:

 The first phase of the study included a literature review, a qualitative analysis of mining conflicts and four case studies from Bolivia, Madagascar, Peru and Tanzania.
 It reviewed 167 mining-related conflict incidents in 44 countries in 2012 and 2013.

 The data indicated that:

 Read the report: The Rise in Conflict Associated with Mining Operations: What Lies Beneath?

-This work is grounded in the belief that good governance and informed public policy are key to mitigating and managing conflict by decreasing violence and corruption, increasing transparency and public participation in decision-making, and strengthening regulatory frameworks to safeguard human rights.
-This project will produce high quality research and data with the objective to strengthen governance systems and institutions at the national level, assisting host governments to integrate conflict prevention and management tools into their national practices at all levels of government.
+The project work was grounded in the belief that good governance and informed public policy are key to mitigating and managing conflict by decreasing violence and corruption, increasing transparency and public participation in decision-making, and strengthening regulatory frameworks to safeguard human rights.
+This project produced high-quality research and data with the objective to strengthen governance systems and institutions at the national level, assisting host governments to integrate conflict prevention and management tools into their national practices at all levels of government.